cgarciae/tensorbuilder/README.md

 * Complete documentation: [here](http://cgarciae.github.io/tensorbuilder/).
 * Builder API: [here](http://cgarciae.github.io/tensorbuilder/tensorbuilder.m.html).

-## Features
+## Examples

-* **Branches**: Enable to easily express complex complex topologies with a fluent API.
-See [Branches](http://cgarciae.github.io/tensorbuilder/guide/branches.m.html).
-* **Patches**: Add functions from other Tensor-based libraries as methods of the Builder class.
-TensorBuilder gives you a curated patch plus some specific patches from `TensorFlow` and `TFLearn`, but you can build you own to make TensorBuilder what you want it to be.
-See [Patches](http://cgarciae.github.io/tensorbuilder/guide/patches.m.html).
-* **DSL**: Use an abbreviated notation with a functional style to make the creation of networks faster, structural changes easier, and reuse code.
-See [DSL](http://cgarciae.github.io/tensorbuilder/guide/dsl.m.html).
+Here are many examples to you give a taste of what it feels like to use TensorBuilder and teach you some basic patterns.

 #### Showoff
-This next is some more involved code for solving the MNIST for images of 20x20 gray-scaled.
-It is solve using a using 3 relu-CNN branches with max pooling, the branches are merged through a fully connected relu layer with dropout, and finally its connected to a softmax output layer.
+Next is some more involved code so you see all the features in action.
+Its for learning the MNIST for images of 20x20 gray-scaled by using 3 relu-CNN branches with max pooling, then merging the branches through a fully connected relu layer with dropout, and finally connecting it to a softmax output layer.

     import tensorflow as tf
     import tensorbuilder as tb